 Key strategies and programs within the plan aim to get people into work, rebuilding the economy, and helping businesses to develop and grow.

-The Government has committed to a $27.1 billion investment in infrastructure over the next four years; including major building and construction and community development projects throughout metropolitan and regional WA, which will create thousands of local and regional jobs in sectors such as construction, manufacturing, tourism and hospitality, renewable energy, education and training, agriculture, mining and conservation.
+These will create thousands of local and regional jobs in sectors such as construction, manufacturing, tourism and hospitality, renewable energy, education and training, agriculture, mining and conservation.